cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 cf routes

 ```
+The above command will print all routes in the org.

 In the next section, we will go on a journey to understand how an app is actually deployed, how it is built, system components that are involved in creating the app and much more.
 Lets start!!!